Tools

 Right after you’ve fixed their device — when trust is highest.

-Tip: When you’re a reseller, simply replace adnet with your own GotBackUp USERNAME.
-(Example: GBDrive.com/USERNAME)
+Tip: replace adnet with your own GotBackUp USERNAME.

 “Hi!
 Here’s that backup link I mentioned — it’s an easy way to protect your photos and files.